Michigan Sports Betting To Launch Online Within Days

 How Have We Reached Here?

 Even though more than a year has elapsed since Gov. Gretchen Whitmer signed internet gambling and sports betting in December 2019 into law, state regulators took time to chalk out rules and regulations to monitor and license the virtual platform.
-Some experts and lawmakers initially estimated digital sports betting could go live by last March, but things kept delaying due to several reasons, including the pandemic.
-However, in-person sports betting launched in Michigan days before the COVID-19 disrupted all non-essential businesses in March.
+Some experts and lawmakers initially estimated digital sports betting could go live by last March, but things kept getting delayed due to several reasons, including the pandemic.
+However, in-person sports betting launched in Michigan days before COVID-19 disrupted all non-essential businesses in March.

 For more than four months, the pandemic-led closures kept the casinos, and their sports betting lounges closed before they were allowed to reopen at reduced capacity.
-The physical establishments were closed again from November 18 and December 22, resulting in huge drops in gambling revenues in Michigan.
+The physical establishments were closed again on November 18 and December 22, resulting in huge drops in gambling revenues in Michigan.
 The launch of legalized online gambling could help the state to recover from financial losses caused by the pandemic.

 A drawn-out rules procedure eventually concluded in December with hopes the market would launch last month after the MGCB approved provisional licenses for 15 sportsbooks on December 10.
 However, the final approval is still awaited before Michigan launches its online sports betting.

 Kalms said he’s cautiously optimistic to “have something either this week or the very first part of the following week to relay to the public.”
 He realized it seems slow to the people, but he said the regulators must ensure to protect the integrity of the new industry before the eventual launch.